 For starters, check out this article that explains some of the best noodle shops in Tokyo – it does a great job of breaking down the atmosphere and specialties offered at each restaurant.

 The other tricky part of this is that at some shops you’ll have to order your soup from a vending machine.
 You might have to decipher the menu by looking at the picture on the buttons (or ask someone friendly to help), inserting your yen, tapping your choice, and boom – it will print your receipt.
 Hand the receipt to a worker, find a seat and in less than 5 minutes you’ll have your steaming bowl of piping hot noodle soup.

-But I have rambled… My point is that the Sapporo Snow Festival (which takes place annually usually in the beginning of February) looks so cool (literally!), we may just have to make a trip back to Japan specifically for this festival!
+But I have rambled… My point is that the Sapporo Snow Festival, which takes place annually, usually in the beginning of February, looks so cool (literally!), we may just have to make a trip back to Japan in the winter specifically for this festival.

 Taking place in the northern island of Hokkaido, snow and ice sculptures consume more than 1.5 kilometers of a busy downtown parkway.
 Festival lights turn on soon after dark and you can enjoy the ice slides, international food stalls, ice skating rink and, of course, giant snow murals!

 If you’re lucky enough to be in Japan for this festival OHMYGOSH we would be SO jealous!
 Please tell us about it.